baasilali/2m-frontend/README.md

 ### What Works

-- **Particle Background**: The particle background animation has been fixed to properly handle TypeScript null checks.
 - **Basic Project Structure**: The Next.js application structure is in place with proper routing.
 - **Steam Authentication API Routes**: Basic API routes for Steam authentication have been created:
   - `/api/auth/steam/route.ts`: Initiates the Steam authentication flow